Today

 1 Year

-Alibaba Group Holding Ltd's fundamentals are relatively healthy, and its growth potential is good.Its valuation is considered fairly valued, ranking 176/484 in the Software & IT Services industry.Institutional ownership is very high.Over the past month, multiple analysts have rated it as Buy, with the highest price target at 200.42.In the medium term, the stock price is expected to remain stable.Despite an average stock market performance over the past month, the company shows strong technicals.The stock price is trading sideways between the support and resistance levels, making it suitable for range-bound swing trading.
+Alibaba Group Holding Ltd's fundamentals are relatively healthy, with industry-average ESG disclosure.and its growth potential is good.Its valuation is considered fairly valued, ranking 127 out of 485 in the Software & IT Services industry.Institutional ownership is very high.Over the past month, multiple analysts have rated it as Buy, with the highest price target at 197.26.In the medium term, the stock price is expected to remain stable.Despite strong stock market performance and technicals over the past month, the fundamentals don't support the current trend.The stock price is trading sideways between the support and resistance levels, making it suitable for range-bound swing trading.

 Alibaba Group Holding Limited, commonly known as Alibaba, is a Chinese multinational technology firm that focuses on e-commerce, retail, internet services, and technology.
 Established on June 28, 1999, in Hangzhou, Zhejiang, the company offers consumer-to-consumer, business-to-consumer, and business-to-business sales services through both Chinese and global marketplaces, alongside local consumer services, digital media and entertainment, logistics, and cloud computing solutions.
 It manages a diverse array of companies worldwide across numerous business sectors.